About us

 Picture link to Hearing loop websiteThere is ramp access to the buildings, and a toilet for the disabled.
 An induction loop is fitted in the main church, and a portable loop system available for other meetings, for the use of those with hearing aids.
 We have recently had an audio-visual system installed so that media such as song words can be projected during services and other activities.
 For information about this website's accessibility please see our Accessibility page.

-Picture link to Family Friendly Churches TrustSpringdale is a member church of the Family Friendly Churches Trust, a registered charity which aims to help improve church access for all—especially young people and families.
-Through this membership we have committed the church to provide a welcoming, inclusive and safe place for all to worship Christ.
+Springdale aims to help improve church access for all—especially young people and families.
+We have committed the church to provide a welcoming, inclusive and safe place for all to worship Christ.
 As well as our active Junior Church, there are quiet play facilities available in the church during services for young children.

 The Church and Community